Esteban2893/chat_nodejs/README.md

 This is a litte chat buil with Express Framework.

 ####Intructions
-First be sure you have Node.js installed, if not install it [Node.js](https://nodejs.org/en/)
+First be sure you have Node.js installed, if not install it.

+[Node.js](https://nodejs.org/en/)

-You can check if node is installed running this
+You can check if node is installed running this.

 `$ npm -v`

-Install express
+Install express.

 `$ npm install -g express-generator@4`
 Go to the cloned project folder, then execute
 `$ npm install -g express-generator@4`